ahmadfaisal2406-spec/TheLook-E-Commerce-Growth-Retention-RFM-Funnel-Forecast-Analysis/README.md

 ---

-## Part 5 — Which Customers Are Worth the Most?
+## Part 5: Which Customers Are Worth the Most?
 (RFM)

 **`sql/milestone4_rfm_customer_segmentation.sql`**

-I segmented customers using RFM — Recency, Frequency, and Monetary value — into seven buckets:
+I segmented customers using RFM — Recency, Frequency, and Monetary value, into seven buckets:

 | Segment | Who they are |
 |---|---|